Do You Have an Entitled Teen?

 Maybe you can learn from us.
 As I look back, I have noticed three distinct areas where we were hit by teen entitlement type situations.
 Here they are:

 Related: The Best Way to Change Your Teen

 Teen entitlement shows up on the field.
 Some teens think they should have everything handed to them so it is easier to compete.
 It’s what everybody does.
 (Heard that before?)

 What happened to go old-fashioned hard work and fun?
 All of this extra “help” has made the playing field uneven and extraordinarily competitive at a young age.

 I know because we experienced this in baseball.

 My son competed with kids who had played club sports since they were young (8 years old).
 They received private lessons regularly, and they had the best equipment on the market.
 My son only played club 2 years in high school, and it showed.
 There was a big gap.

-Just know that whatever sport your child does pick, be ready to possibly invest thousands of dollars into club sports, travel, equipment, and private lessons to compete.
+Just know that whatever sport your child does pick, it may include travel, special equipment, and private lessons.
 Dave Ramsey gives some good tips on the high cost of sports.

 There is so much pressure to wear the latest and greatest.